Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Problem statement

-In $\clvldgm_\Dim(f)$, $\subsp^\Dim_{({i},{i+1})}$ is called a {\it $\Dim$-th regular subspace}, and a homological feature in $\Hm_\Dim(\subsp^\Dim_{({i},{i+1})})$ is alive in the entire real-value interval $\big(\pcritval_{i},\pcritval_{{i+1}}\big)$; $\subsp^\Dim_{({i-1},{i+1})}$ is called a {\it $\Dim$-th critical subspace}, and a homological feature in $\Hm_\Dim(\subsp^\Dim_{({i-1},{i+1})})$ is alive at the critical value $\pcritval_{i}$.
+We postpone the justification of Definition~\ref{dfn:p-lvlpers} to Section~\ref{sec:equiv-p-levelzz}, where we prove that the $\Dim$-th levelset barcode in Definition~\ref{dfn:p-lvlpers} is equivalent to the classical one defined in~\cite{carlsson2009zigzag-realvalue}.
+In $\clvldgm_\Dim(f)$, $\subsp^\Dim_{({i},{i+1})}$ is called a {\it $\Dim$-th regular subspace}, and a homological feature in $\Hm_\Dim(\subsp^\Dim_{({i},{i+1})})$ is considered to be \emph{alive} in the entire real-value interval $\big(\pcritval_{i},\pcritval_{{i+1}}\big)$; $\subsp^\Dim_{({i-1},{i+1})}$ is called a {\it $\Dim$-th critical subspace}, and a homological feature in $\Hm_\Dim(\subsp^\Dim_{({i-1},{i+1})})$ is considered to be alive at the critical value $\pcritval_{i}$.
 Intervals in $\Pers_\Dim(\clvldgm_\Dim(f))$ can then be mapped to real-value intervals in which the homological features persist, and are classified into four types based on the open and closeness of the ends; see Table~\ref{tab:p-intv-map}.
 From now on, levelset persistence intervals can be of the two forms shown in Table~\ref{tab:p-intv-map}, which we consider as interchangeable.
-We postpone the justification of Definition~\ref{dfn:p-lvlpers} to Section~\ref{sec:equiv-p-levelzz}, where we prove that the $\Dim$-th levelset barcode in Definition~\ref{dfn:p-lvlpers} is equivalent to the classical one defined in~\cite{carlsson2009zigzag-realvalue}.

 \paragraph{Discrete version.} Since the optimal persistent cycles can only be computed on the discrete domain $K$, we provide a discrete version of our construction.
 First, let the subcomplex $\cplx^\Dim_{(i,j)}$ of $K$ denote the discrete version of $\subsp^\Dim_{(i,j)}$: